Published: November 11, 2021

 We were the first bank to be Living Wage accredited and pay the real Living Wage, the first to achieve the Fair Tax Mark and the first Carbon Literate Bank.

-As part of our commitment to help build a sustainable society, employees receive carbon literacy training so they can learn about how their actions affect the planet and use this knowledge to make more informed choices.
+As part of our commitment to serving the common good, we are helping to build a sustainable society.
+Our employees receive carbon literacy training so they can learn about how their actions affect the planet and use this knowledge to make more informed choices.

 This training and our ongoing conversations create a better understanding about how we can reduce our carbon footprint as individuals and as a business.